-There is something new on the front of fight against diabetes, and this time it comes directly from the garden.
-A group of researchers at the University of Pennsylvania has discovered a method for growing insulin in lettuce leaves.
-Yes, you read right, I'm talking about insulin, the hormone essential for converting glucose in our blood into energy.
+There is news on the front of fight against diabetes, and this time it comes directly from the garden.
+A team of researchers at the University of Pennsylvania has discovered a method to grow insulin in salad leaves.
+Yes, you understood correctly, I'm talking about insulin, the essential hormone for converting the glucose in our blood into energy.

 As you know, those with type 1 diabetes produce virtually no insulin and have to rely on injections of synthetic insulin.
 Some people with type 2 diabetes also need insulin injections, but it's painful and often risky.
 Incorrect dosing can cause blood sugar levels to plummet, causing hypoglycemia.